adelheidsoftware/godot-utilities/README.md

 ## Contributing

 If you'd like to contribute code of your own that you feel others might find useful, feel free to make a pull request.
 Note that this means releasing that code under the repository's license, and acknowledging that you have the rights to release the code under said license.

+## Code Style

+All samples in this repository use typed GDScript.